 Preserve URL Structure When Possible

 Take inventory of your exact URL structure on your website.
-For example, is your About page /about/ or /about-us/?
+For example, is your About page URL /about/ or /about-us/?

 Either way, make sure your new site uses the same naming convention as the old site, if possible.
 Doing so will reduce the amount of time you have to spend redirecting your pages.

 If you have many pages that aren’t SEO friendly URLs (ex. /p=3456/), then you should consider making a change to something more SEO friendly (ex. /iphone-repair-services/).
 If your site is not structured properly, it could be time to setup the appropriate site structure and parent child relationships on the new website.

 When changing your URLs to something new, go ahead and create the new page (on your test site) with an SEO friendly URL and create a mapping spreadsheet to keep up with the changes.
 In one column, add the URL of the old site and in the other, add the URL of your new site.
 For small sites, this is an easy task.
 For larger sites, you can use a site crawler like Screaming Frog.

-Site Architecture is Important Stuff
+Site Architecture is Critical for Winning SEO

 Organizing your pages in the proper hierarchy between parent and child pages should be on your web redesign checklist.
 A web redesign is a great opportunity to get your pages organized in the appropriate directory structure.